chicio/chicio.github.io/_posts/2018-08-02-design-thinking-design-sprint-workshop.md

 ![relax](/assets/images/posts/offsite-relax.jpg "relax")

-To be noted, in the right lower corner you can see [Alessandro Romano](https://www.linkedin.com/in/alessandroromano92/ "Alessandro Romano") during some swim stunts with our mascot.
+To be noted, in the right lower corner you can see [Alessandro Romano](https://www.linkedin.com/in/alessandroromano92/ "Alessandro Romano") during some swim stunts with the lastminute.com mascot :laughing:.
 He is "the clean" a senior frontend developer with many years of experience that he just got graduated from University of Insubria in Varese (student/worker at the same time like I was some years ago :simple_smile:).